-2. Let us endeavour the revival of these principles.-This is that in reference whereto we need no human laws.
-We need not edicts of princes to be our warrant for this practice, loving one another, and cleaving with a more grounded, lively faith to God and his Christ.
+2. Let us endeavour the revival of these principles.
+This is that in reference whereto we need no human laws.
+We need not edicts of princes to be our warrant for this practice, of loving one another, and cleaving with a more grounded lively faith to God and his Christ.
 Here is no place for scruple of conscience in this matter.
-And as to this mutual love: what, if others will not do their parts to make it so?
-What! shall we only love them that love us, and be fair to them that are fair to us, salute them that salute us?
-"Do not even the publicans the same?
-What then do we more than others?" as was the just expostulation of our Saviour upon this supposition.
-(Matt. v.
-47.)
+And as to this mutual love: What if others will not do their parts to make it so?
+What shall we only love them that love us, and be fair to them that are fair to us, salute them that salute us?
+Do not even the publicans the same? what then do we more than others? as was the just expostulation of our Saviour upon this supposition, Mat.
+5. 47.

-And let us endeavour the more thorough, deep radication of our faith, that it may be more lively and fruitful; which this apostle, you see, not forgetting his scope and aim, further presses in the following verses, testifying his joy for what he understood there was of it among these Christians: "Though I be absent in the flesh, yet am I with you in the spirit, joying and beholding your order, and the steadfastness of your faith in Christ;" (Col. ii.
-5;) and exhorting them to pursue the same course: "As ye have therefore received Christ Jesus the Lord, so walk ye in him: rooted and built up in him, and stablished in the faith, as ye have been taught, abounding therein with thanksgiving."
-(Verses 6, 7.)
+And let us endeavour the more thorough deep radication of our faith, that it may be more lively and fruitful: which this apostle you see (not forgetting his scope and aim) further presses in the following verses, testifying his joy for what he understood there was of it among these christians.
+Though I be absent in the flesh, yet I am with you in the spirit, joying and beholding your order, and the stedfastness of your faith in Christ, ver.
+5. And exhorting them to pursue the same course, As ye have received Christ Jesus the Lord, so walk ye in him; rooted and built up in him, stablished in the faith, as ye have been taught, abounding therein with thanksgiving ver.
+6. 7.

-And what, also, must we suspend the exercise and improvement of our faith in the great mysteries of the gospel, till all others will agree upon the same thing?
-Let us do our own part, so as we may be able to say, Per me non stetit, "It was not my fault but Christians had been combined and entirely one with each other, but they had been more thoroughly Christian and more entirely united with God in Christ, that Christianity had been a more lively, powerful, awful, amiable thing.
+And what also, must we suspend the exercise and improvement of our faith in the great mysteries of the gospel, till all others will agree upon the same thing!
+Let us do our own part, so as we may be able to say, "Per me non stetit, it was not my fault, but christians had been combined, and entirely one with each other, but they had been more thoroughly Christian, and more entirely united with God in Christ, that Christianity had been a more lively, powerful, awful, amiable thing.
 If the Christian community moulder, decay, be enfeebled, broken, dispirited, ruined in great part, this ruin shall not rest under my hand."
-We shall have abundant consolation in our own souls, if we can acquit ourselves that, as to these two things, we lamented the decay and loss, and endeavoured the restitution of them, and therein, as much as in us was, of the Christian interest.
+We shall have abundant consolation in our own souls, if we can acquit ourselves that as to these two things, we lamented the decay and loss, and endeavoured the restitution of them, and therein as much as in us was, of the Christian interest.